Updated-NoCheatPlus/Docs/Settings/Checks/[Moving]-Creativefly.md

 * `Elytra_v_asc`: Vertical ascending phase with the elytra.
 * `Elytra_v_desc`: Vertical descending phase with the elytra.
 * `Elytra_h_asc`: The player glided horizontally more than allowed for this gliding phase.

+**Notes**

+The following conditions will _force_ the use of CreativeFly, regardless of the `ignoreallowflight/creative` option:
+* The player is exposed to slowfalling or levitation.
+* The player is in a gliding phase (not just wearing the elytra).
+* The player is in Spectator mode.
+* SurvivalFly is disabled in the configuration (NCP will then fallback to the enabled check).
+* The player is exempted from SurvivalFly.

 **Related**